Wall Street has come to Oregon's forests.

 Wall Street has come to Oregon's forests.
 Our research seeks to understand and challenge this new force.

 Motivation: in late 2016 we began researching corporate forest ownership across Western Oregon to understand three things:

 - The connection of forestland ownership to Wall Street investors and a forestry driven by finance.

-Now, as we pivot to fully address the climate crisis, our future work will re-interpret prior understandings in light of the need for carbon dense older forests.
+Now, as we pivot to address the climate crisis, future work will explore the need to grow carbon dense older forests.
 How can the conflict between financial forestry and large forests be resolved?

-All our work on financial forestry is considered in light of the climate crisis.
-There is an inherent conflict between financial forestry and managing for carbon dense large forests.
+“Over 20 years of work on financial forestry must now be considered in light of the climate crisis.
+We know there is an inherent conflict between financial forestry and managing for large carbon dense forests.”

 Our Work To Date

 - Mapped forest ownership for every parcel of real property in Western Oregon.

 - Interpreted official reports on forestland taxation and assessed local government funding.

 - Revisited our prior Forest That Work analysis to assess lost timber production due to early cutting by financial forest management.